shahabyounas/code-test/README.md

 Things you will be asked about:

-1. How could you easily add other book seller APIs in the the future
+1. How could you easily add other bookseller APIs in the future
-2. How woud you manage differences in response payloads between differnt APIs without needing to make future changes to whatever code you have in example-client.js
+2. How would you manage differences in response payloads between different APIs without needing to make future changes to whatever code you have in example-client.js
 3. How would you implement different query types for example: by publisher, by year published etc
 4. How your code would be tested

+# Root file
+Index.html includes the basic UI for rendering the UI

+# src/bookSearchClient

+This folder contains the client code and Seller API integration

+Run on using live server

+# src/bookSearchServer

+This folder contains the server which returns a dummy response based on the input

+ node server

+# src/bookSearchDB
+This folder contains the Database class, currently fetches data using faker but will have actual integration of DB.